Integrity and ethics for graduate researchers

 As part of its commitment to supporting high standards of research integrity, research candidates are able to access online discipline specific training modules and face-to-face workshops that provide guidance on principles of robust research practices and advice on solving complex ethical and integrity issues that they may encounter.

 Completion of the modules is mandatory for all research candidates prior to confirmation of candidature (see HDR Progress and Milestones Policy).
-The Research Integrity Modules (Moodle login required) are available online.
+The Research Integrity Modules (Canvas login required) are available online.

 Research Integrity Advisers